Crisis: NULGE president says Ebonyi election may hold elsewhere

 “The Union needs democratically elected leaders.
 Anybody from any local government has the quality to contest,” Ambali said.

-The outgone Chairman of the Caretaker Committee, Mr Ogbonna Igwensi, expressed satisfaction with the decision of the national leaderehip not to conduct the election.
+The outgone Chairman of the Caretaker Committee, Mr Ogbonna Igwensi, expressed satisfaction with the decision of the national leadership not to conduct the election.